 I haven't taken a big road trip in over 6 months with the last trip being up toe Wisconsin for my bachelor party.
 The last job I had turned into hell where I was on call every other week and I didn't have a ton of time to myself.
 I decided to make a change and find a new job.
 I also made sure to have a little gap between jobs.
 With this gap, I was finally able to take another road trip.

-I decided I’d go to Wisconsin for Easter and then, since I was “in the area,” visit Thunder Bay.
-I’d then head back to Texas.
-I’d do this trip in the course of little over a week.
-In the meantime, little did I know, my trip last year where I visited every Buc-ee’s in Texas would go viral.
-I ended up extending my road trip a bit more due to media requests.
-When everything was said and done, I made it 4,000+ miles (6,400+ km) across 2 different countries and then all around Texas.
+I decided I'd go to Wisconsin for Easter and then since I was “in the area” visit Thunder Bay.
+I'd then head back to Texas and do this trip in the course of little over a week.
+Little did I know, my trip last year where I visited every Buc-ee's in Texas would go viral.
+I ended up extending my road trip a bit more.
+When everything was said and done, I made it to 4000+ miles (6400+ km) across 2 different countries and then all around Texas.

 Wednesday 4/17 is Victoria's birthday.
 We celebrated at Reale's and I got an Italian Hero Sub.
 I was definitely getting my last tastes of Austin before I hit the road!